Sneak Preview: If your yogurt didn’t set, here are some ideas for the next steps. Don’t throw your milk out yet!

 Have you just discovered your yogurt project still looks like milk?
-So now you’re asking, “What Can I Do with Failed Homemade Yogurt?”
+So now you’re asking yourself what to do next.

 Oh, the disappointment and anguish over wasting money on milk, not to mention your time.

-I can’t count how many times I get desperate emails seeking to recover and make good yogurt from the same batch of milk or recycle the non-yogurt-milk into something entirely different.
+I can’t count how often I get desperate emails seeking to recover and make good yogurt from the same batch of milk or recycle the non-yogurt milk into something entirely different.

 The answer to these questions can go in several ways.
-If you know why your yogurt failed, you have a good chance at success if you try again with the same batch.
+First, if you know why your yogurt failed, you have a good chance of success if you try again with the same batch.

 Was your incubation temperature too high or too low?
 Was your starter too old or dead?
 Check out my yogurt trouble-shooting post if you aren’t sure.

 But what if you don’t know what you did wrong and do everything the same way again?
 As the old saying goes, you can expect the same poor results.

 Here are some suggestions based on my own experience.

 If so, throw it out — no need to ask any more questions.